dashincubator/dash-incubator-rules/rules.md

 [Dash Incubator](https://dashincubator.app/) is an open-source, blockchain-funded organization that redistributes [Dash](https://www.dash.org/) issued from [Superblocks](https://docs.dash.org/en/stable/governance/understanding.html) to users who produce open-source output that supports our [Mission](#11-mission) and [Vision](#12-dash-vision).

-The Incubator uses a [Bounty](#2-bounties) system to fund and manage the end-to-end delivery of a wide variety of projects [proposed](#21-concepts) by the community, ranging from small [jobs](#22-bounty-types) such as bug bounties, to ongoing [services](#22-bounty-types) such as promotions or infrastructure provision, to mid-size development [projects](#22-bounty-types) such as dApps and development tools, to large development [programmes](#22-bounty-types) involving multiple products that need to be developed and launched together.
+The Incubator uses a [Bounty](#2-bounties) system to fund and manage the end-to-end delivery of a wide variety of projects [proposed](#21-concepts) by the community, ranging from small [jobs](#22-bounty-types) such as bug bounties, to ongoing [services](#22-bounty-types) such as promotions or infrastructure provision, to mid-size development [projects](#22-bounty-types) such as decentralized apps and development tools, to large development [programmes](#22-bounty-types) involving multiple products that need to be developed and launched together.

 Fund allocation and management is decentralized across [Admin](#4-admins) users and [Strategists](#46-strategists).